JPEG XS: Transport over video links and IP networks

 Video bandwidth requirements are growing as video resolutions, frame rates, bit depths, and the number of video streams are constantly increasing.
-Although the capacities of video links and communication channels are also growing, there are applications where the reduced data rate afforded by JPRG-XS is advantageous.
+Although the capacities of video links and communication channels are also growing, there are applications where the reduced data rate afforded by JPEG-XS is advantageous.

 Both the broadcast and pro-AV markets are shifting towards AV-over-IP-based infrastructure, with a preference going to Gigabit Ethernet links for remote production and faster fiber-based Ethernet for in-house facilities.
-Given the available bandwidth and infrastructure cost, relying on uncompressed video may be cost-prohibitive if 4K, 8K, increased bit depths for HDR, and higher framerates need to be supported.
+Given the available bandwidth and infrastructure cost, relying on uncompressed video may be cost-prohibitive if 4K, 8K, increased bit depths for HDR, and higher frame rates need to be supported.

-With XS, it is for example possible to repurpose existing SDI cables to transport 4K60 over a single 3G-SDI (at 4:1 compression ratio), and even over a single HD-SDI (at 8:1 compression ratio).
-Similar scenarios can be used to transport 8K60 content over various SDI cable types (e.g. 6G-SDI and 12G-SDI).
+With XS, it is, for example, possible to repurpose existing SDI cables to transport 4K60 over a single 3G-SDI (at 4:1 compression ratio), and even over a single HD-SDI (at 8:1 compression ratio).
+Similar scenarios can be used to transport 8K60 content over various SDI cable types (e.g., 6G-SDI and 12G-SDI).
 Alternatively, XS enables transporting 4K60 content over Gigabit Ethernet and 8K60 over 5G or 10 Gigabit Ethernet, which would be impossible without compression.

 The following table shows expected compression ranges for some typical use cases.